diva-exchange/divachain/README.md

 _Example:_ `http://url-divachain-api/state/decision:DivaExchange:Auction:BTC_ETH`

+#### GET /stack
+Get the local transaction stack.

 #### GET /genesis
 Get the genesis transaction.

 #### GET /tx/latest/:origin?
-Get the latest transaction on the local chain.
-If :origin is given (a public key of a peer), the latest available transaction from this specific peer gets returned.
+Get the latest local transaction.
+If :origin is given (a public key of a peer), the latest locally available transaction of this specific peer gets returned.

 #### GET /tx/:height/:origin?
-Get a specific transaction on the local chain on the given :height.
-If :origin is given (a public key of a peer), the latest available transaction from this specific peer gets returned.
+Get a specific local transaction on the given :height.
+If :origin is given (a public key of a peer), the locally available transaction on the given :height of this specific peer gets returned.

 _Example:_ `http://url-divachain-api/tx/10` will return the local transaction on height 10.

-_Error handling:_ If a transaction is not yet available, 404 (Not Found) will be returned.
+_Error handling:_ If a transaction at the given height is not available, 404 (Not Found) will be returned.

 #### GET /txs/:gte?/:lte?/:origin?
-Get all transactions between :gte "from height" (inclusive) and :lte "to height" (inclusive).
+Get the local transactions between :gte "from height" (inclusive) and :lte "to height" (inclusive).
 If :lte is not yet available, the transactions until the current height will be returned.
+If :origin is given (a public key of a peer), the locally available transactions of this specific peer are returned.

+If a :gte is greater than the available height, an empty array gets returned.

 _Example:_ `http://url-divachain-api/txss/10/19/` will return 10 transactions (transaction 10 until 19, if all transactions are already available).

-_Example:_ `http://url-divachain-api/txs` will return the latest API_MAX_QUERY_SIZE transactions (at most).
+_Example:_ `http://url-divachain-api/txs` will return the latest local API_MAX_QUERY_SIZE transactions (at most).

-_Error handling:_ 404 (Not Found) will be returned.
+_Error handling:_ 404 (Not Found) will be returned, if an :origin is not available locally.

 _Remark:_ Not more than API_MAX_QUERY_SIZE transactions can be requested at once.

 #### GET /txs/page/:page/:size?/:origin?
+This API endpoint is mainly useful for user interaction (UI/UX) and it's grouping transactions into pages of a given size.

-Get a specific page of the chain, starting at the current height (reverse order).
+Get a specific page of the chain, starting at 1.
+The chain gets sorted in reverse order, hence the latest transactions are on page 1.
 If size is not given, it will return API_MAX_QUERY_SIZE transactions or less.
+If :origin is given (a public key of a peer), the locally available transactions of this specific peer are returned.

+If a page is not available, an empty array gets returned.

 _Example:_ `http://url-divachain-api/txs/page/1/5` will return the **last** 5 or fewer transactions of the chain.

 _Remark:_ Not more than API_MAX_QUERY_SIZE transactions can be requested at once.

+_Error handling:_ 404 (Not Found) will be returned, if an :origin is not available locally.

 #### GET /txs/search/:q/:origin?
-Search transactions using a search string.
-If no search string is given, it returns the last API_MAX_QUERY_SIZE transactions.
+Search all locally available transactions using a search string.
+If :origin is given (a public key of a peer), the locally available transactions of this specific peer are searched.
+If the search string isn't found, an empty array gets returned.

 _Example:_ `http://url-divachain-api/txs/search/XMR` will return the latest transactions containing the string XMR.

 _Remark:_ Not more than API_MAX_QUERY_SIZE transactions can be requested at once.

+_Error handling:_ 403 (Forbidden) gets returned if search string is shorter than 3 characters.

 ### Transmitting Transactions